TipTop: (Almost) Exact Solutions for Influence Maximization in Billion-scale Networks: Multi-stage Programming Formulations

 \subsubsection{Discretization}

-To solve a two-stage stochastic problem, one often need to discretize the problem into a single (very large) linear programming problem.
-That is we need to consider all possible realizations $G^l \sqsubseteq \mathcal G$ and their probability masses $\textsf{Pr}[G^l]$.
-Denote by $\{\xi^l \}_{ij}$ the adjacency matrix of the realization $G^l=(V, E^l)$, i.e., $\xi_{ij}^l = 1$, if $(i, j) \in E^l$, and $0$, otherwise.
-Since the objective involves only the \emph{expected cost} of the \emph{second stage} variables $x_{ij}$, the two-stage stochastic program can be discretized into a mixed integer programming, denoted by MIP$_F$ as follows. \begin{small}
+To solve a two-stage stochastic problem, one often needs to discretize the problem into a single (very large) linear programming problem.
+That is we need to consider all possible realizations $g \in \Omega$ and their probability masses $\textsf{Pr}[G=g]$.
+The two-stage stochastic program can be discretized into a mixed integer programming, denoted by MIP$_F$ as follows.